Troubles du sommeil ou insomnie: Causes et traitements

 • and/or waking up too early in the morning.

-These nocturnal disturbances give the impression of having a unrefreshing and unrestful sleep.
-What is felt on the quality of the day that follows: feeling of fatigue, drowsiness, daytime sleepiness, increased nervousness, difficulty concentrating and memorizing.
+These nocturnal disturbances give the impression of having a sleep that is not very restorative and not restful.
+This affects the quality of the day that follows: feeling of fatigue, drowsiness, falling asleep during the day, increased nervousness, difficulty concentrating and memorizing.

-These disorders can be punctual and occasional, following a disturbing event (annoyance, bereavement, short-term physical illness, noisy environment) or sometimes more long-lasting.
-We can then speak of chronic insomnia when these difficulties in sleeping occur more than 3 times a week and over a period of more than 3 months.
+These disorders can be one-off and occasional, following a disturbing event (annoyance, bereavement, short-term physical illness, noisy environment) or sometimes more lasting.
+We can then speak of chronic insomnia when these difficulties sleeping occur more than 3 times a week and over a period of more than 3 months.

-Adults frequently encounter insomnia problems, but some sleep disorders can also be observed in children.
+Adults frequently experience insomnia problems, but certain sleep disorders can also be observed in children.

 What is the most common sleep disorder?